kennysexton/Application-Timer/readme.md

 `randomChar()`  - generates a random number,  convert that number to ASCII equivilet and returns that char

-`randomLine()`  - picks a random number 0-9 which will then detrmine what line to read
+`randomLine()`  - picks a random number 0-9 which will then determine what line to read

 `timeStamp()`  - Prints the current time in microseconds